dickravison/aws-sftp-ha/README.md

 - Replace VPC and subnet creation so that it's dynamically created rather than static ranges
 - Replace resources with modules
 - Replace storage so that transfer is bidirectional, maybe EFS.
-- Create hosted zone through TF
+- Create hosted zone through TF or dynamically look up the zone ID of a given hostname
 - Delete users that aren't present in DynamoDB.
 - Flesh the README out more..